meerkatone/Binary-Analyser-Plugin-for-Binary-Ninja/README.md

 ## Overview

-Binary Analyzer is a comprehensive Binary Ninja plugin that provides in-depth analysis and visualisation of binary files and directories.
+Binary Analyser is a comprehensive Binary Ninja plugin that provides in-depth analysis and visualisation of binary files and directories.
 The plugin extracts key metrics, identifies dangerous function calls, and generates interactive dashboards to help security researchers and reverse engineers quickly assess binaries.

 ## Features